deanandreakis/thinkpadp52sandfedora/README.md

 3. Window positions across suspend/resume are not saved.
 4. Apps are not re-opened on a reboot.
 5. After update to Fedora Workstation 41 none of the built-in apps would launch.
 I had to edit the /etc/environment file and add GSK_RENDERER=gl.
+6. In KDE after resume from sleep the panel sometimes disappears.
+Use the following command to restart the plasma shell: kquitapp6 plasmashell || kstart plasmashell